robertstarr/lbr_user/README.md

 The ULP migrate-rc-master.ulp can be used to globally replace and migrate most all parts in existing designs from rcl.lbr to the rc-master libraries.
 A general description of the additional SCR and ULP utilities provided are also described in this document.
-Please visit http://www.bobstarr.net for additional information and see the README.PDF documentation for complete information on using the libraries.
+Please see the README.PDF documentation for complete information on using the libraries.